quellabs/wakapac/README.md

 **Container Viewport Visibility:**
 - **`containerVisible`**: `true` when any part of the component's container is visible in the viewport
 - **`containerFullyVisible`**: `true` when the component's container is completely visible in the viewport
-- **`containerBounds`**: Object containing the container's position and dimensions relative to the viewport
+- **`containerClientRect`**: Object containing the container's position and dimensions relative to the viewport

 ### Understanding the Difference